Last Updated on

 Aside from being the largest meteorite impact site, it is also the oldest of this type of site in the world.
 The site was believed to have been formed 2000 million years ago after a meteorite hit the Earth and came into contact with the town of Vredefort.
 Due to the impact, this has resulted in the crater forming at the surface of the earth.
 Over the years, the natural transformation of the land had altered the site’s landscape.
 In fact, large dome shape structures had formed creating valleys in between them.
 This has resulted in what is now recognized by UNESCO as the Vredefort Dome.

-Among the hills that are known as the Vredefort Dome, there are also granitic gneiss rock that were found on the site.
+Among the hills that are known as the Vredefort Dome, there are also granitic gneiss rocks that was found on the site.
 Due to the force of the impact, it had caused fractures onto the rocks at the site.

 If you were to visit the Vredefort Dome, you will have plenty of activities to enjoy or do while in the area.
 You can try mountain biking, river rafting, river tubing, horse riding, hiking/walking, and abseiling.
 There are various paved trails near the Vredefort Dome that you can explore if you want to see what else you can find around the UNESCO site.